Beixinqiao Subdistrict

 Beixinqiao Subdistrict (běixīnqiáo jiēdào (北新桥街道)) is a subdistrict in the northern part of Dongcheng District, Beijing, China.
 The Yonghe Temple is located here.
 The subdistrict consists of 10 communities.
 By 2020 it has a total population of 55,449.
-Beijing Subway Line 5 runs through the subdistrict.
+Beijing Subway Line 5 runs through the subdistrict; stops include Beixinqiao station.

 This area of land was called "Xingqiao" (兴桥 (Prosperous Bridge)) During the Yuan dynasty, and was changed to "Beixinqiao" (北新桥 (New Northern Bridge)) in the Qing dynasty.
 There was a legend about Chinese monk Yao Guangxiao having locked up a Dragon King inside a well.

 History

 Administrative Division

 As of 2021, there are a total of 10 communities in the subdistrict: